-- Dwell time or time spend on your site is a ranking factor for Google’s algorithms.
+- Dwell time or time spent on your site is a ranking factor for Google’s algorithms.
 The more time people spend on your site, the more points search engine’s algorithms give your website.
-If people spend more time on you website, the search engines’ algorithms know and believe that your content is quite interesting.
+If people spend more time on your website, the search engines’ algorithms know and believe that your content is quite interesting.
 Your site will be ranked higher in the search results because if you find it beneficial, then other people will as well.

 So What Is Better For You Short or Long Content?

-60% of all the organic clicks usually go to the top three organic results.
+60% of all organic clicks usually go to the top three organic results.
 And 75% of web users rarely scroll past the first page of the search engine results.
 Therefore, if you are getting most of your website visitors from organic search, you should write long content (more than 1,000 words) that will get ranked highly by the search engines.

-However, if you have a built-in audience that engages highly with your business in social platforms and your content is interesting enough that it shares itself, then short content (400-600 words) is enough to keep your prospects interacting with your business.
+However, if you have a built-in audience that engages highly with your business on social platforms and your content is interesting enough that it shares itself, then short content (400-600 words) is enough to keep your prospects interacting with your business.